faradayio/cage/README.md

 General options:
   -h, --help        Show this message
-  --version         Show the version of conductor --override=<override>
+  --version         Show the version of conductor
+  -p, --project-name <project_name>
+                    The name of this project.
+Defaults to the current directory name.
+  --override=<override>
                     Use overrides from the specified subdirectory of `pods/overrides` [default: development]